Meta Preuß: Life

-Slightly more than three weeks later, on 26 May 1934, the Chief of Police Hellmut Froböß issued a decree which had the effect of dissolving the Danzig Communist Party.
+Slightly more than three weeks later, on 26 May 1934, the Chief of Police Hellmut Froböß issued a decree that dissolved the Danzig Communist Party.
 The Nazi Senate President Hermann Rauschning endorsed this step with the assertion that in various criminal trials against leading officers of the Communist Party in Danzig, the illegal holding of guns had been established.
 Party members had used these weapons to fight against government orders.
 Another justification provided involved the production and distribution by communists of "illegal printed matter", which called for civil disobedience in the face of official orders.

 Meta Totzki was released in November 1935 because of an amnesty.
 She next sold advertising space for a still semi-legal communist newspaper in Danzig.
 In June 1936 she fled to Warsaw where, for some of the time, she was able to support herself by working at the Soviet embassy.
 In September 1938 she emigrated to Sweden where she joined the growing group of exiled German communists.

 She returned at the start of June 1946.
 Much had changed during and following the war.
 In Sweden she had married her second husband, Karl Preuß (1904–1981).
 Further frontier changes had left Danzig inside Poland, while ethnic cleansing on a massive scale meant there was no question, for ethnic Germans, of "returning" to Gdańsk.
 Meta Preuß and her husband settled instead in the Berlin region, now at the heart of the Soviet occupation zone (relaunched in October 1949 as the Soviet sponsored German Democratic Republic).
 She joined the newly created Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED) and became the party's head of Social Welfare for central Berlin.
 In March 1947 she was a co-founder of the Union of Persecutees of the Nazi Regime ("Vereinigung der Verfolgten des Naziregimes " / VVN) and was elected to a senior position ("Schriftführerin") within it.
 Later she became chair of the local party group in Sangerhausen, a small town in the southwestern part of the Soviet zone.
 However, in 1949 she became seriously ill, and in 1950 she went into retirement.

 Meta Preuß died on Christmas Day, 1981.